open/close all folders

 - Appears in all four Indiana Jones films, mainly as a homage to its use in the 1930s serials which inspired the movies.

-- The beginning of Robin Hood Men in Tights, as Robin swims his way from Jerusalem to England.
+- The beginning of Robin Hood: Men in Tights, as Robin swims his way from Jerusalem to England to an orchestral arrangement of "Row, Row, Row Your Boat."

 - Tooki Tooki Bird in the George of the Jungle movie.